 WHY IS THERE NO PUBLIC SHELTER IN SEDONA OR THE VERDE VALLEY FOR HOMELESS INDIVIDUALS AND FAMILIES?

-Affluent homeowners and city leaders shudder at proposals to turn vacant buildings into shelters, with "not in my neighborhood" attitudes.
+Affluent homeowners and city leaders shudder at proposals to turn vacant buildings and commerical warehouses into shelters, with "not in my neighborhood" attitudes.
 And forest officials flatly refuse to open the discourse on allowing homeless individuals a place to lay their weary heads for the night.

-The frightening truth is that it can happen to any one of us.
+The frightening truth is that homelessness can happen to any one of us.

 It doesn’t take much to lose your home.
 Just ask any of the working families seeking shelter at the Royal Inn in Flagstaff, where owners Kent and Lynette Bybee have launched a program offering them a chance to get back on their feet.

-We’ll be highlighting her efforts in Part 2 of our coverage on the homeless in Arizona.
-Here, in Part 1, we examine the current situation in Flagstaff and Richard Aberdeen addresses the sad plight of homeless veterans.
+We’ll be highlighting their efforts in Part 2 of our coverage on the homeless in Arizona.
+In Part 1 below, we examine the current situation in Flagstaff and the sad plight of homeless veterans.